-This RFAI is an extension and part of the process commenced via the issuance of a on December 28, 2021, to solicit creative development responses from highly capable, financially sound and experienced development teams interested in redeveloping the Diamond District.
+This RFAI was an extension and part of the process commenced via the issuance of a on December 28, 2021, to solicit creative development responses from highly capable, financially sound, and experienced development teams interested in redeveloping the Diamond District.
 On February 15, 2022, the City received 15 submissions in response to the RFI.
-The Evaluation Panel reviewed the 15 submissions based upon the evaluation criteria set forth in the RFI and selected six development teams to respond to the RFAI and continue in the evaluation process (the “RFAI Invitees””).
+The Evaluation Panel reviewed the 15 submissions based upon the evaluation criteria set forth in the RFI and selected six development teams to respond to the RFAI and continued in the evaluation process (the “RFAI Invitees””).

 - Diamond District Request for Additional Information (PDF file)

 - Financial and Development Program Summary Workbook (Excel file)

 - Diamond District RFAI Addendum 1: Existing Conditions Information (PDF file)

 - Diamond District RFAI Addendum 2: Questions and Answers (PDF file)

 On December 28, 2021, the City issued the Diamond District RFI (link below).
 Submissions were due on February 15, 2022 at 3 P.M.
 ET.
 Click here to read about the RFI submissions.